-Ah Camden… the beating heart of London’s alternative fashion, lifestyle and music scene – and the home of Secret London’s swanky offices.
+Ah Camden… the beating heart of London’s alternative fashion, lifestyle and music scene – and the previous home of Secret London before we made our way into central central.
 Whether you love the neighbourhood or actively want to avoid the crowds, you can’t deny that there are some pretty epic spots here in which to sink a pint.

 From metal pubs to alternative clubs and live music venues, there’s plenty here for every kind of drinker, and this lively pub crawl will help you to see the best of it.
 Taking you all the way until 3am, you’ll get to enjoy drink deals, free shots, speedy entry, and fun party games along the way.
 We’ll cheers to that!

 The pub and bar scene in Shoreditch, arguably the hub of East London, has become the stuff of legend over the past fifteen or so years.
 Some of the venues found here are regularly named among the world’s best cocktail bars, while you can also find a great boozer or two to while away a few hours.